POSOCO/power_tracer/README.md

 3. Crete an option to change arrow speed --- done

-4. Arrow cos sin calculate
+4. Arrow cos sin calculate -- done

 5. Add a arrow position attribute to each line section to facilitate homogeneous arrow speed in all line sections

-6. Create option to change color scheme according to voltage levels, severity levels, homogeneous color
+6. Create option to change color scheme according to voltage levels, severity levels, homogeneous color -- done

 ***